Qualify as a barrister

 If you are applying from outside of the UK and need a visa, you will need to provide your current passport number and expiry date.

-Applications for each academic year open will on or around 1 October of the previous year.
+Applications for each academic year open will on or around 1 October for the following September intake.
 You can apply if you are in your final year of your degree or if you already have your degree.

 Please use our course finder to identify the institutions currently offering GDL and/or law conversion courses.